shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 julia> using OnlinePortfolioSelection
 ```

-One can perform several strategies on a given dataset and analyse and compare the results.
-The following code snippet shows how to perform the strategies on a given dataset and compare the results:
+Multiple strategies can be applied to a given dataset for analysis and comparison of results.
+The following code snippet demonstrates how to execute these strategies on a provided dataset and compare their outcomes:

 ```julia
 juila> using CSV, DataFrames